DC Charger for Onewheel, 2nd Gen

-High capacity, high quality batteries are available from Carvepower here.
+High capacity, high quality batteries are available separately from Carvepower here.
 Each of these is capable of charging a Onewheel+ 1.75 times.
 Standard hoverboard batteries are easy to find on Ebay, ranging from $45 to $75.
 Search for "36v 4.4AH battery".
 Batteries made from Samsung or LG cells will be the best quality, though a little more expensive on average.
 Batteries from Ebay will usually provide a little over one charge.
 The actual capacity might vary a little, so it is wise to do a test charge before going out into the field.

 When charging while riding (CnR) it's best to use two batteries wired together with a splitter.
 In addition to the extra range, they share the load and do not heat up as much as a single battery.
 The double battery setup runs cool enough to stay zipped up in a backpack, but a single battery should have ventilation available, or be removed from the backpack while charging.

 The kit includes a charger for the hoverboard battery, and a fireproof lipo charging bag to hold them while recharging.
 The Li-on cells that make up a hoverboard battery are safe, and fires are extremely rare.
 However it is best to only charge them when you are present, and keep them in a fireproof container.